aramrami/OWASP-CSRFGuard/readme.md

 We are working on a new version of CSRFGuard including a lot of merge request with good proposals and new code to fix known issues on XSS attacks that bypass CSRFGuard.

-## Target date for the new release 4.0 : 2021

-Pleasse open all request and issue in the official OWASP CSRFGuard repo here:
+## Pleasse open all request and issue in the official OWASP CSRFGuard repo here:

 https://github.com/OWASP/www-project-csrfguard